 The medical device industry relies heavily on titanium and its alloys for surgical instruments, orthopedic titanium rods, bone screws, pins and dental implants.
 Medical grade titanium (e.g. titanium 6AL4V and 6AL4V ELI) are among the most commonly used alloys, and are comprised of titanium, Aluminum and Vanadium.
 Sometimes referred to as Gr.
 5 and Gr.
 23 or Ti-6Al-4V and Ti-Al-4V, titanium is often used in dental implants because of its fracture resistance, durability and biocompatibility.

-Confluent Medical Technologies has produced titanium parts for a variety of applications, most notably bone nails.
+Confluent Maine has produced titanium parts for a variety of applications, most notably bone nails.
 Our machinists have also machined development stage parts for other medical devices and for aerospace applications.